AverageHomosapien/AICoursework/README.md

 Year 2 Coursework.

-I created an algorithm using a mixture of Dijkstra's Algorithm and Iterative Deepening search to find the quickest route through a cave system.
+I created an algorithm using a mixture of Dijkstra's Algorithm and Iterative Deepening search to find the quickest route through various unseen cave systems.

 Example Cave System: